faradayio/sniff/README.markdown

     > rake console
     irb > ZipCode.first
     #=> <ZipCode id="...>

+### In code

+In a file like your spec\_helper.rb or cucumber support/env.rb file you may want to set up sniff for your tests.
+Sniff has several options you can set at initialization time.

+    require 'sniff'

+    Sniff.init gem_root do
+      earth_domains [:industry, :locality]
+      earth_options :apply_schemas => true
+      logger Logger.new(STDOUT)
+      data_miner_logger Logger.new(STDOUT)
+      database_enabled true
+      database_logger Logger.new(STDOUT)
+      database_fixtures_enabled true
+      database_fixtures_path File.join(some, path)
+      database_connection :adapter => 'mysql', :database => 'test_emitter'
+    end

+### In cucumber setup

+Sniff needs to inject its own helpers into cucumber so you have to point Sniff to your current environment:

+    # in features/support/env.rb
+    cucumber_env = self
+    Sniff.init gem_root do
+      cucumber cucumber_env
+    end

 ## The emitter
 An *emitter* is a software model of a real-world impact source, like a flight.
 Brighter Planet's emitter libraries each comprise an impact model, an attribute curation policy, a persistence schema, and a summarization strategy.